snimu/blog/contents/tags-make-them-smart-and-safe/article.md

 Tags might help compartmentalize the two.
 If we train our desired agent on one set of tags, and its Waluigi on a different one, we might not be forced to train both behaviors&mdash;the wanted one and, implicitly, its opposite&mdash;into the same simulacra.

+Note: If things don't work as well as I hope they will, this might just be active anti-safety training, so obviously it requires actual experiments.

 ### Use-case specficity and character control

 I'm not sure if the above will actually work.
 However, whether it does or not, using tags allows us much better character-control: 8kun, Wikipedia, arXiv, and X all have very different connotations, and will heavily influence the character.
 The same is true for the `<author>` tag, the `<date>` tag (though to a lesser degree), and others.
 And it is obvously easy to combine tags that don't appear together in pre-training (like `<url>https://x.com</url>` together with `<isbn>...</isbn>`), put multiple values into one tag (like `<author>Gwern, Genghis Khan</author>`), or repeat tags.